ENSTA-U2IS-AI/MUAD-Dataset/README.md

 ## Semantic segmentation

-### Download and use MUAD on an headless server with TorchUncertainty
+### Download and use MUAD on a headless server with TorchUncertainty

 You will find a torchvision dataset for the training and validation set at [[TorchUncertainty]](https://github.com/ENSTA-U2IS-AI/torch-uncertainty).